sathify/CCSS/README.md

 ## Naming Conventions for Simplified BEM
  - `u-className` Global base/utility classes
  - `img-className` Global image classes
- - `animate-className` Animation classes
+ - `animate-className` Global animation classes
- - `ComponentName` Standard Modules (B)
+ - `ComponentName` Standard Components (B)
- - `ComponentName-elementName` Standard Modules Element (E)
+ - `ComponentName-elementName` Conponent's Element (E)
- - `ComponentName--modifierName` Standard Modules Modifier (M)
+ - `ComponentName--modifierName` Component's Modifier (M)

-Please note the UpperCamelCase Component name to indicate that it is the master element and is the boundary of the component.
+Please note the UpperCamelCase Component name to indicate that it is the master element and denotes the boundary of the component.
 Whereas the element and modifier names are elementName and modifierName respectively.
 Please do not use <code>-</code> to separate out component names as it signifies the start of an element/element name.

-<a name="naming"></a>
+<a name="architecture"></a>
 ## Architecture and Design

 ##### Grunt
-Grunt is a great task runner that can automate all the tasks.
+Grunt is a great task runner that can automate most of the tasks.
 Highly recommend using it to configure and compile the CSS.
 There are also other task runners but in general use it to compile all the necessary SCSS files into CSS, to watch for changes and recompile when changes are detected.

 ##### File organization
 Please take a look the the directory structure which is derived from smacss.
 Notice the <code>ext/</code> where all the external frameworks like bootstrap reside.
 Anything under <code>ext/</code> should not be overridden as it makes it easier to upgrade and maintain the external CSS frameworks.
 If you want to override please refer to <code>base/</code> folder for framework overrides file or add it.